arfurlaneto/bootcamp-gostack-bonus-adonis-js-saas/README.md

 docker run --name redisadonissaas -p 6379:6379 -d -t redis:alpine
 ```
 - Create an `.env` file with your configurations.
 Use `.env.example` as a example.
-- Install dependencies and prepare the database:
+- Install the dependencies and prepare the database:
 ```
 npm install
 adonis migration:run